kanupreet29/Portfolio/README.md

+# Hi there!
+I'm Kanupreet and welcome to my online Portfolio
 ![Kanupreet Adult](https://github.com/kanupreet29/Portfolio/assets/130524660/991d807c-602c-4dc3-8c4d-f7bc2aa3a6be)

-# Hi there!
-I'm Kanupreet

-> Welcome to my online portfolio

 ##### I am a second year undergraduate student persuing Honors Bachelors of Science at University of Toronto Mississauga!
 Passionate about learning and growing in the field of Technology.